tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/获取 RequestId 操作指引_intl_en.md

 String secretId = "SECRETID";
 String secretKey = "SECRETKEY";
 COSCredentials cred = new BasicCOSCredentials(secretId, secretKey);
 // 2.
 Set the bucket region.
-For abbreviations of COS regions, visit https://cloud.tencent.com/document/product/436/6224.
+For abbreviations of COS regions, please visit https://cloud.tencent.com/document/product/436/6224.
 // `clientConfig` contains the set methods to set region, HTTPS (HTTP by default), timeout, and proxy.
 For detailed usage, see the source code or the FAQs about the SDK for Java.
 Region region = new Region("COS_REGION");
 ClientConfig clientConfig = new ClientConfig(region);